MengeCrowdSim/Menge/README.md

 Simply build the `menge` project and all upstream dependencies will be built.

+If switching between 32-bit and 64-bit builds, it is advisable to rebuild the whole solution.
+The current build configuration can lead to installation of incompatible binaries otherwise.

 ##### Menge plug-ins

 Similarly, there is a Plugins solution for building all of the plugins distributed with Menge.